-Residual Function Capacity in Social Security Disability Claims
+Residual Functional Capacity (RFC) in Social Security Disability Claims

 For example, PTSD, post traumatic stress disorder, can be an impairment, but most people can still perform a basic sedentary job with this diagnosis.
 A claimant must prove to Social Security that beyond the diagnosis, the symptoms create an RFC preventing any possible work.